Skip to content

 Step 2

-In step 2 of REAL AD, we ask you to perform memory and cognitive ability tests in an app called "neotivTrials."
+In step 2 of REAL AD, we ask you to perform several memory and cognitive ability tests in an app called "neotivTrials."
 For those without access to a mobile phone or tablet, the tests can be conducted on a computer via a website called Cognitron.
-Please note that the study will not provide a diagnosis or share results with you.
+Please note that the study will not provide a diagnosis or share individual test results with you.

 Step 3